 Note that at higher volatility levels, there is a chance of a complete loss of Fund assets even if a Reference Asset is flat.
-For instance, if annualized volatility of the Reference Asset was 90%, the T-Rex 2X Long Bitcoin Daily Target ETF based on the Reference Asset would be expected to lose 76% and the T-Rex 2X Long Bitcoin Daily Target ETF would be expected to lose 99% of its value, even if the Reference Asset returned 0% for the year.
+For instance, if annualized volatility of the Reference Asset was 90%, a 2X Long ETF based on the Reference Asset would be expected to lose 76% and a 2X Inverse ETF would be expected to lose 99% of its value, even if the Reference Asset returned 0% for the year.

-Table 2 shows the annualized historical volatility rate for Bitcoin (the security that the Reference Assets intend to replicate) over the five-year period ended December 31, 2023.
+Table 2 shows the annualized historical volatility rate for Bitcoin and ether (the security that the Reference Assets intend to replicate) over the five-year period ended December 31, 2024.
 Since market volatility has negative implications for funds which rebalance daily, investors should be sure to monitor and manage their investments in the Funds particularly in volatile markets.
-The negative implications of volatility in Table 1 can be combined with the recent volatility in

-Table 2 to give investors some sense of the risks of holding a Fund for longer periods over the past five years.
+The negative implications of volatility in Table 1 can be combined with the recent volatility in Table 2 to give investors some sense of the risks of holding a Fund for longer periods over the past five years.
 Historical volatility and performance are not likely indicative of future volatility and performance.

-Table 2 - Historic Volatility of Bitcoin
+Table 2 - Historic Volatility of Bitcoin and Ether